optimovedevelopmobile/Optipush-Guide/Opitpush for iOS/README.md

 override func serviceExtensionTimeWillExpire()
 {
-    // Pass the callback to Optimove only if the notifcation was processed by Optimove if optimoveExtensionService.isHandledByOptimove {
+    // Forward the callback to Optimove only if the notification was initially processed by Optimove in the didReceive callback if optimoveExtensionService.isHandledByOptimove {
         self.optimoveExtensionService.serviceExtensionTimeWillExpire()
     } else {